 Bluefield in Mercer County, West Virginia — The American South (Mid-Atlantic)

 Location.
-37° 16.017′ N, 81° 13.3′ W. Marker is in Bluefield, West Virginia, in Mercer County.
-Marker is at the intersection of Bland Street (U.S. 52) and High Street and Federal Street, on the right on Bland Street.
+37° 15.151′ N, 81° 12.526′ W. Marker is in Bluefield, West Virginia, in Mercer County.
+Marker is at the intersection of Cumberland Road (U.S. 52) and Bland Road (U.S. 52), on the right when traveling east on Cumberland Road.
 Touch for map.
-It is in front of the Elizabeth Kee Federal Building, where the main post office is located.
-Marker is at or near this postal address: 601 Federal St, Bluefield WV 24701, United States of America.
+Marker is in this post office area: Bluefield WV 24701, United States of America.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Elizabeth Kee (a few steps from this marker); Bluefield State Teacher’s College (approx. 0.8 miles away); Bluefield State College (approx. 0.8 miles away); Andrew Davidson (approx. 1.2 miles away); West Virginia / Mercer County (approx. 1.8 miles Tazewell County Va./West Virginia (approx. 2.1 miles away in Virginia); Bluefield College (approx. 2.1 miles away in Virginia); Bluefield Virginia (approx. 4.8 miles away in Virginia).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Bluefield (approx. 1.2 miles away); Elizabeth Kee (approx. 1.2 miles away); West Virginia / Mercer County (approx. 1.6 miles away); Bluefield State Teacherís College (approx. 1.8 miles away); Bluefield State College (approx. 1.9 miles away); Bluefield College (approx. 2.2 miles away in Virginia); Tazewell County Va./West Virginia (approx. 2.7 miles away in Virginia); Bluefield Virginia (approx. 5.3 miles away in Virginia).
 Touch for a list and map of all markers in Bluefield.